BCC-PHM/EquiR/README.md

 ### Colour palette

 We can also change the colour palette by setting the `colour` argument.
-The default is set to `"blue"` and currently only two more palette are available.
+The default is set to `"blue"` and currently only two more palette are available namely `"red"` and `"green"`.